 PLOS Medicine Year in Review

 2020 was a year of growth for PLOS Medicine.
 We announced a new publishing model and continued to expand our collections and special issues offerings.
-Discover journal updates, a message from the Editors-in-Chief, top papers, and more.
+Discover journal updates, a message from our staff editors, top papers, and more.

 Countries represented by submitting authors

-This year, we continued to receive and publish the latest medical research of global societal importance.
-Read some of our most-cited publications from 2020.
+This year, we continued to receive and publish the latest medical research of societal importance worldwide.
+Read popular publications from 2020.